El Lissitzky: Of Two Squares

 About Two Squares.
 See whole book.

-Little experimental book titled Pro 2 ■ (Pro 2 kvadrata: suprematicheskii skaz v 6i postroikakh (Of Two Squares: A Suprematist Tale in Six Constructions)) was created in 1920 in Vitebsk and published in 1922 in Berlin and then in De Stijl.
+An experimental book titled Pro 2 ■ (Pro 2 kvadrata: suprematicheskii skaz v 6i postroikakh (Of Two Squares: A Suprematist Tale in Six Constructions)) was created in 1920 in Vitebsk and published in 1922 in Berlin and then in De Stijl.
 It consists of 6 plates, and tells a story about two squares, red and black, travelling through space to Earth.
 The book commands reader to participate, not just read it: